hytest-org/hytest/environment_set_up/OpenOnDemand.md

 *Note: The code to build the HyTEST Jupyter app is in [this repository](https://code.chs.usgs.gov/sas/arc/arc-software/ood/bc_jupyter_hytest); however, this repo is only visible on the internal USGS network.*

 ## Dask Dashboard
 If you plan to use the dask dashboard with OnDemand, you will need to launch your interactive session in a conda environment that includes the `dask_labextension` package.
-If you are using the HyTEST environment provided in the [hytest.yml] file in our repository, we have included this package.
-You will just need to choose the hytest environment when you are launching your interactive session (after you have built it).
+If you are using the HyTEST environment provided in the [hytest.yml](https://github.com/hytest-org/hytest/blob/main/hytest.yml) file in our repository, we have included this package.
+You will just need to choose the hytest environment when you are launching your interactive session (after you have built it) using the `I have a custom conda env I'd like to use` option during launch.